Last updated 2022-10-06.

 We keep your personal data regarding your inquiry for the duration of the customer case.
 Personal data relating to the case will be deleted automatically 90 days after having concluded your inquiry.
 Some data may be anonymized to retain statistical data to improve our services.

 We process your information based on your consent (GDPR Article 6(1)(a)).
-You have the right at any time to withdraw your consent by writing to our data protection officer via mail or by unsubscribing via the link that appears in each newsletter.
+You have the right at any time to withdraw your consent by writing to our DPO via mail or by unsubscribing via the link that appears in each newsletter.

 We keep documentation of your consent for up to 2 years after you have unsubscribed from our newsletter, as any criminal liability expires after this period.